haywardgg/DayZSA_VIP_Loadouts/README.md

 Advanced users can simply use the merge files provided.

-Everyone else please use follow these instructions:
+Everyone else please follow these instructions:

 1. Rename your existing missions `init.c` to `backup_init.c`
 2. Download the correct `init.c` to your mission folder (same location as your old init.c).